QuentinRa/blog.quentinra.dev/programming/web/android/views/index.md

 <div class="row row-cols-md-2"><div>

-In Android, every composant such as an Image is called a **View**.
+In Android, every component such as an Image is called a **View**.
 Every view must have at least these two attributes

 * **android:layout_width**: wrap, match_parent, a fixed width
 * **android:layout_height**: wrap, match_parent, a fixed height